 In November 2019, the GM/CEO presented a proposed FY2021 Operating Budget and FY2021-2026 CIP to the Board.

-The GM/CEO's recommended operating budget, inclusive of Silver Line Phase 2 support, totals \$2.09 billion.
-The budget includes initiatives to improve service and customer experience, grow ridership, enhance fare options, limit subsidy growth to mandated levels, and establish an extra services fund.
-The WMATA Compact - Article XIII, Section 62(a) - requires a public hearing with respect to increasing fares and major service reductions.
+The proposed operating budget includes service and fare adjustments to grow ridership, improve operating efficiency and balance the operating budget within the mandated three percent annual subsidy growth cap.
+The WMATA Compact - Article XIII, Section 62(a) requires a public hearing with respect to increasing fares and major service reduction.

-Furthermore, the proposed FY2021-2026 CIP includes funding from various FTA programs including the Urbanized Area Formula Program (49 U.S.C.
+Furthermore, the proposed FY2021-2026 CIP includes funding from various

+FTA programs including the Urbanized Area Formula Program (49 U.S.C.
 5307, or "Section 5307").
 FTA requires recipients of Section 5307 grant funding to conduct a public hearing of the funded projects; therefore, a public hearing on the proposed FY2021 capital program is required.